microsoft/vscode-wiki/December-2015-Plan-------Work-in-Progress.md

 **JS**
 - [ ] Support to make ES6 the default without having to add a jsconfig.json (#337)
+- [ ] jsconfig.json sometime not taken into account #703
 - [ ] Enable ES6 coloring by using the TypeScript textmate grammar
+- [ ] Investigate into emmet support in JSX and TSX files
+- [ ] Connect with TS team on Salsa

 **C#**
 - [ ] OmniSharp [#837](../issues/837)